What You Should Know About Culver’s Custard

 Culver’s Custard is Served Warmer than Ice Cream

-The Custard at Culver’s is served between 18 and 21 degrees Fahrenheit, according to their website.
-In contrast, The average serving temperature for ice cream is five to ten degrees Fahrenheit, And the standard storage temperature is zero degrees Fahrenheit.
+Culver’s website indicates that their custard is served between 18 and 21 degrees Fahrenheit.
+In contrast, ice cream’s average serving temperature ranges from five to ten degrees Fahrenheit, with a standard storage temperature of zero degrees Fahrenheit.

 However, The custard’s distinctive creaminess is partly due to the temperature and dense texture.